 Develop your scholarly talents.
 Enhance your writing and research skills.
 Engage in energetic conversations with faculty and other Honors colleagues.
 Apply to the Judaic Studies Honors Program!

 The Honors Program in Judaic Studies includes both a four-credit fall Honors Research Seminar and a four-credit spring Judaic Studies Honors Thesis.
 The program is open to seniors majoring in Judaic Studies who carry a GPA in the major of 3.5 or higher.
 Admission to the program is by application, including a personal statement, brief writing sample, and résumé.
 For more information, please contact the Director of Undergraduate Studies or the Department Chair.

-The Honors Research Seminar, taught by Professor Friedman, will educate students in important aspects of research methods and thesis writing.
+The Honors Research Seminar will educate students in important aspects of research methods and thesis writing.
 Department faculty will present on research methods and topics, including gender, orientalism, historicism, and the study of religion.
 Additional topics will include plagiarism, primary and secondary sources, thesis construction, interpretation, and originality.

 Students will be required to make three presentations: one on the thesis topic, a second on research methods and plan, and finally a prospectus of approximately 500 - 1250 words (2 - 5 pages).